Contexts¶

 });

-When the parent intent is matched, the context is activated, and all commands in the context become available for matching.
+To activate a context, add the then() function to an intent in the dialog script and pass the context name to it.
+When such an intent is matched, the context becomes active, and all commands in the context become available for matching.

 intent('What do you have?', p => {